Merton Sandler: Soviet Jewry

-Private life
+Personal life

-Sandler married Lorna Grenby in 1961 and they had four children.
-He was an active Freemason initiated in 1954 in the In Arduis Fidelis Lodge (London), and two years later in the Holy Royal Arch.
-He belonged to several lodges and chapters, and held office in the United Grand Lodge of England.
+Sandler married Lorna Grenby, a simultaneous interpreter, in 1961, and they had four children: Martin, Livy, Nick, and Dido.

+He was an active Freemason.
+He was initiated in 1954 in the In Arduis Fidelis Lodge (London) and, two years later, in the Holy Royal Arch.
+He belonged to several lodges and chapters, and he held office in the United Grand Lodge of England.